Our Board has overall responsibility for Anthony Nolan’s direction and management.

 He studied medicine in Nottingham and it was here after a school friend was diagnosed with leukaemia he went on to establish the student-run group 'Marrow'.
 Marrow, which is formally affiliated with Anthony Nolan, has since become an integral part of the university establishment, with trained teams of student volunteers in 44 UK universities and about ten other countries.
 The student groups run regular donor recruitment clinics and fundraising events and initiatives.

 Marrow currently provides more than a third of the potential donors to the UK register and raises between £150,000 and £200,000 annually for Anthony Nolan.
 Approximately 20% of individuals who actually donate are recruited by Marrow.
 It has twice won the International Federation of Medical Schools Association’s (IFMSA) ‘Best Student-Run Project in the World’ award.

 Mark is a control engineer who has worked all over the world designing and commissioning complex control systems for offshore oil, steel making plants and other large-scale industrial projects.
 He is now the Managing Director of Inspec Solutions, a company he founded in 2000.
 Inspec Solutions provide large scale control and software systems to the industrial and commercial sectors.

 Mark was diagnosed with Severe Aplastic Anaemia in early 2008, with no bone marrow match worldwide he was forced to follow alternative therapies until 2012 when his disease returned and a transplant was the only option.
 Fortunately, weeks earlier a young German woman had registered and was a match.
-In 2013 Mark had two Bone Marrow Transplants, the second being successful and he is now, after 5 years, back to almost normal health.
+In 2013 Mark had two transplants, the second being successful and he is now, after 5 years, back to almost normal health.
 In 2016 he ran the London Marathon to raise funds for Anthony Nolan and in 2018 ran a half marathon with his donor, Jacqueline in Germany.

 Sir Peter Robinson